backend-development/rails-example-security/README.md

 This App will help you learn about Rails and Security.

+This is the last Rails 3.2 version, it is not used any more.

 ## Installation

 Two files are not available via the git repository,